shaoweilin/shaoweilin.github.io/_posts/2021-03-23-biased-stochastic-approximation-with-mutable-processes.md

 $$\lim_{n \rightarrow \infty} I_{Q_\lambda \Vert P_\theta}(Z_{n+1}, X_{n+1} \vert Z_{n}, X_{n}) = I_{\bar{Q}_\lambda \Vert P_\theta}(Z_1, X_1 \vert Z_0, X_0).$$

-## What is the general intuition behind online learning for latent processes?
+## What is the general intuition behind online learning for mutable processes?

 To minimize the conditional relative information objective, we adopt an approach similar to the expectation-maximization (EM) or exponential-mixture (em) [algorithm](https://shaoweilin.github.io/machine-learning-with-relative-information/).
 More precisely, we iteratively optimize for the discriminative model distribution $$Q_\lambda$$ and for the generative model distribution $$P_\theta$$ while holding the other constant.